 World Gourmet Summit

-The festival’s various highlights include workshops, wine-tasting sessions and special menus at various fine dining restaurants.
+The festival’s various highlights evolve on a yearly basis, but typically include workshops, wine-tasting sessions and special menus at various fine dining restaurants.

 Singapore Cocktail Festival